 The hour of Smite eSports has struck.
 A title with less name recognition than other Multiple Online Battle Arena (MOBA) games, but an outstanding product in its own right.
 Hi-Rez Studio designed their mythology-inspired product explicitly as a member of the eSports family.
-The game has drawn large crowds year in and year out and branched out to Xbox One, sending ripples across the eSports community that games can be competitively on a variety of platforms, not just good old.
-Rumors have it good ol’ Smite may even drive forays into PlayStation.
+The game has drawn large crowds year in and year out, and today has more than 35 million registered players worldwide.
+Aside from PC, Smite is also available on Xbox One and Playstation 4.
+Rumors discuss the incorporation of a “crossplay” compatibility between consoles and computers, which may even branch out to the eSports tournament scene.

 To garner a better understanding of the eSports scene for Smite and what betting there is around it, we will need to look into the existing prize haul up for grabs.
 Throughout the article you will learn about: